Skip to main content

 hf = f (L/D) V^2/2g, f = 0.02.
 Reproduces textbook examples stated at a fixed friction factor.

 Stating the boundaries plainly is part of being trustworthy.
-These are deliberate fences, not gaps - each belongs to a specialist tool:
+In detail:

 Where the steady network needs full 3-D detail at a component, the CFD-coupling export links the verified network solver to a STAR-CCM+ model - a differentiator no spreadsheet or standalone desktop package offers.